maxschelski/figureflow/README.md

 # FastFig
-A Python package to allow fast, modular and reproducible generation of publication-grade scientific figures.<br/>
+A Python package to allow fast, modular and reproducible generation of publication-grade scientific figures and movies.<br/>
 <br/>
 A lot of the code to plot data and add significance information (statannot.py) is from statannot https://github.com/webermarcolivier/statannot created by Marc Weber.<br/>
 <br/>
-Package used to generate all figures and movies from Schelski and Bradke 2021:<br/>
+FastFig was used to generate all figures and all movies from Schelski and Bradke 2021:<br/>
 https://www.biorxiv.org/content/10.1101/2021.09.01.458567v1.full <br/>
 <br/>
-Requirements (.txt) for package available for pip and for conda as well as environment.yml file for conda.<br/>
+Requirements (.txt) for package available for pip and for conda as well as yml file from conda for windows (environment_windows.yml) with specific versions for all packages and for other operating systems (environment.yml) with version numbers only for critical packages.<br/>
 <br/>
 Documentation and code base under development.<br/>
 Example code for using the package will follow.
 For now, examples are available upon request.<br/>